Last Updated on

 - Expose yourself to places that are contaminated or dirty

 - Take medication without consulting your doctor

 When it comes to having a baby, your shopping list will obviously be endless.
 However, let’s examine a practical list that will come in handy.

 - Body pillows to help you sleep when you experience pain or aches.

 - Healthy snacks to keep you fit and satiate your hunger.

 - Lotions and moisturizers because your skin may tend to get dry.

-Conclusion: Stay informed and positive during pregnancy and you will be able to enjoy every minute of the journey to motherhood.
+Staying informed and positive during pregnancy can make your pregnancy journey easier and you will be able to enjoy every minute of your journey to motherhood.

 Previous Week: 14 Weeks Pregnant